kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Cover H early is good for gaining knowledge
         - Due to tendency to hoard sponsors, 5-Hand Univ becomes more valuable
         - Also, sponsors are stronger early on, often worth a discard
+	- Rounds can be longer => 2nd worker more valuable
 8. Park Restaurant
     - Geo 25, Hydro 25
     - Start near "Park Restaurant"